Deep-Auras/chantilly-agent-morgan/chantilly-adk-whitepaper.md

 All of the parameters or inputs can be customized in natural language, so it's possible to create novel and granular reports.

 There is an important caveat: the first few task templates should be vetted by human engineers to ensure the proper guardrails within the system.
-Engineers should survey users with what tasks agents are expected to perform and examples of accepted output or deliverables.
+System deployers should survey users with what tasks agents are expected to perform and examples of accepted output or deliverables.
 Then bootstrap agents with a few tasks with outputs that pass user acceptance testing.
-Engineers are ultimately liable for the performance of complex tasks because executionScripts and self-repair steps are exposed to oversight.
-Additionally, system deployers, engineers and users can audit the *process* the agent is using for improvement or wider adoption.
+System deployers are ultimately liable for the performance of complex tasks because executionScripts and self-repair steps are exposed to oversight.
+Additionally, system deployers and users can audit the *process* the agent is using for improvement or wider adoption.

 ### executionScript